- What is voice search and what are voice chatbots? 🗣️

 How to build a voice chatbot: integrations powered by Inbenta

-Keeping the current and future in mind, Inbenta has built several integrations to various voice products making it easier to create voice bots.
+Keeping the current and future in mind, Inbenta has built several integrations to various voice products making it easier to create voice chatbots.

 Inbenta has recently launched a callbot integration with Twilio Voice.